executors/futures/notes/meetings/2018_07_13__executors__weekly.md

 - Lee, Kirk: This is needed for error propagation if we rebase `then_execute` on execute.
 - Bryce: So a non- or maybe-blocking executor may choose to, but doesn't have to, report system failures (shutdown, launch failure, etc) that occur after the execution function returns via the receiver's error method?
 - Bryce: That makes error handling inconsistency in generic code.
-- Bryce: Idea - have two channels (or a way to signal error category) on receivers.

 **Ask #4:** Receivers should be required to have both the value method and the error method.